 - Mental Health Trust Authority

 Supporting Community Members and Organizations:

-Access Alaska, Hope Community Resources, Inc, Office of U.S. Senator Lisa Murkowski, Office of U.S. Senator Mark Begich, United Way of Anchorage, Municipality of Anchorage, Sitelines, The Foraker Group, Assembly Member Elvi Gray-Jackson, Governor’s Council on Disabilities and Special Education, Military Family Readiness JBER, Stone Soup Group, Arc of Anchorage, Challenge Alaska, Rainbow Connection, Programs for Infants and Children, Special Olympics, Alaska Center for the Blind, USKH, Land Design North, Ted Stevens Foundation, Challenge Alaska, and Special Olympics.
+Rasmuson Foundation, Access Alaska, Hope Community Resources, Inc, Office of U.S. Senator Lisa Murkowski, United Way of Anchorage, Municipality of Anchorage, Sitelines, The Foraker Group, Assembly Member Elvi Gray-Jackson, Governor’s Council on Disabilities and Special Education, Military Family Readiness JBER, Stone Soup Group, Arc of Anchorage, Challenge Alaska, Equine Assisted Therapy- Alaska, Programs for Infants and Children, Special Olympics, Healthy Futures, Alaska Center for the Blind, USKH, Land Design North, Ted Stevens Foundation, Challenge Alaska, and Special Olympics.

 Ways You Can Get Involved in Parks for All

 - Participate in public meetings to create a Strategic Plan for Inclusive Playgrounds.
 Contact the Anchorage Park Foundation, 907.274.1003, email@example.com

 - Like Parks for All on Facebook to stay fresh and informed